Key Takeaways

 What is an adverse inference instruction?

 An adverse inference instruction tells the jury that it may presume destroyed evidence was unfavorable to the party who destroyed it.
-For example, if a store deleted surveillance footage after a slip-and-fall, the jury can infer the footage would have shown the store was at fault.
+For example, if a store deleted surveillance footage after a slip-and-fall despite a duty to preserve it, and the court finds the required level of fault and prejudice, the jury may be allowed to infer the footage would have hurt the store's position.
 This instruction can dramatically change the outcome of a case.

 How quickly can evidence be lost after an accident?